bridgecrewio/checkov/README.md

 ### Running or skipping checks

 Using command line flags you can specify to run only named checks (allow list) or run all checks except those listed (deny list).
-If you are using the platform integration, you can also specify a severity threshold to skip and / or include.
+If you are using the platform integration via API key, you can also specify a severity threshold to skip and / or include.
 See the docs for more detailed information on how these flags work together.

 List available checks:
 ```sh